Amos47/2400/Chapter_1.md

 ##### H - Hierarchical Data

-That which is measured in comparison with others and which can be compared in terms of quantity and/or quality, such as:
+Hierarchical data is that which is measured in comparison with others and which can be compared in terms of quantity and/or quality, such as:

-- Temperature
+-Temperature
 - Weight
 - Dollar value